milesroberts-123/snakemake-tutorial/README.md

 ## Workflows

 **Workflows** are a series of functions (i.e. rules) each with defined inputs, outputs, and parameters.
+Here's a simple visual:

 ![alt text](images/function.png)

 Workflows have two more defining qualities:

-* directionality: information flows between functions in one direction
+* directional: information flows between functions in one direction

-* acyclic-ity: the same piece of data cannot be both the input and the output for the same function.
+* acyclic: the same piece of data cannot be both the input and the output for the same function.
 In other words, each function must perform some modification or transformation to the data - otherwise, there's no reason to apply the function in the first place.

 These terms probably give you a hint that workflows can be visualized as a graph, where the nodes are rules and the edges define how the outputs of one rule serve as the input to the next rule and so on.

 We also want to think in terms of backwards design.
 In other words, define what the final outcome is that you want, then figure out the steps you need to do in order to get that final outcome.
 We build workflows by specifying the exact output that we want.
 From there, the necessary input are inferred.

-It is also possible for a rule to have an input and no output, or an output but no input.
+Interestingly, it is possible for a rule to have an input but no output, or an output but no input.
+Although this sounds weird, it doesn't violate the above conditions.
+Usually the first and last rules in a workflow fall in these categories.

-## Snakemake
+## Snakemake tutorial

 So with our general framework in mind, how can we write a reproducible analysis as a workflow?

-[Snakemake](https://snakemake.github.io/) **is a python-based software for building and running workflows.**
+[Snakemake](https://snakemake.github.io/) is a python-based software for building and running workflows.
+There are other alternatives, but snakemake is very popular.

-## Finally, a snakemake tutorial
+To do the basics you don't really need python experience, but it becomes helpful later, so definitely worth picking up if you can.

 So you've decided that you want to use snakemake for your next project.
 Great!
 But how do you actually use it?

 ###  Create project directory

+Let's start at the beginning: creating a place on your computer to do all the work for one project.

 This repo is structured as an example.
-Start by cloning/downloading this repo to your local computer.
+You could start by cloning/downloading this repo to your local computer.

 If you want to make your own, it should look something like this: